 A shareholder who desires to raise new business must provide certain information, as provided by our Bylaws, to the Company concerning a brief description of the business desired to be brought before the meeting, the reasons for conducting such business at the meeting, and any material interest in such business on behalf of a beneficial owner, as well as certain additional information as provided by our Bylaws concerning the shareholder giving the notice and the beneficial owner, if any, on whose behalf the nomination or proposal is made.
-Similarly, a shareholder wishing to nominate any person for election as a director must provide the Company with certain information as provided by our Bylaws concerning the additional section as a director must provide the Company with certain information as provided by our Bylaws concerning the nominet and the proposing shareholder as described above.
+Similarly, a shareholder wishing to nominate any person for election as a director must provide the Company with certain information as provided by our Bylaws concerning the nominee and the proposing shareholder as described above.
 A copy of our Bylaws may be obtained from the Company.